SHELBY

 I made the dashboard using javascript—a first for me—and created a program that looks for new violation notices every day, parses them with pdfplumber, and adds them to the data.

+It's regularly utilized by environmental lawyers, college educators and citizens.
 In its first week, the site helped us report on a chronic violator in Southwest Detroit.
 Deep gratitude to Planet Detroit for making this open data accessibility project possible.

 Explore the dashboard →